 Professional Teeth Whitening

 We offer both in-office and at-home professional teeth whitening.
 In the office, we use the Zoom! teeth whitening system.
 You can get teeth up to eight shades whiter in about an hour at our office.
-We will cover your gums before applying the whitening gel to protect your gums.
-A special light activates the whitening agent in the gel.
-It’s a great way to get whiter teeth quickly.

 Porcelain Veneers

-We cannot remove all stains with traditional whitening methods.
-For these instances, porcelain veneers are available.
-Porcelain veneers are ideal for intrinsic stains because they effectively mask the discoloration caused by such stains.
 Intrinsic stains are more difficult to remove through conventional teeth whitening methods.
-Since intrinsic stains are deep within the tooth enamel, simply applying whitening agents on the surface of the teeth may not yield satisfactory results.
+Since intrinsic stains are deep within the tooth enamel, applying whitening agents on the surface of the teeth will not work.

 Dental Bonding

 Dental bonding is a more economic way to get the same coverage as veneers.
 The dentist uses a malleable composite resin that he matches to the color of your teeth or the shade you choose.
 Your dentist will mold it to the shape of your tooth, harden it with a curing light, and polish it to match the natural sheen of your real teeth.
-However, they are a more temporary solution.
-You should plan on it lasting around three to ten years, depending on how well you take care of your teeth.

 Get Treatment for Stained Teeth in Our Dental Office